3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/projects/unit_04/README.md

 * **Have at _least_ 3 models** (more if they make sense) – one representing someone using your application (a user), and two that represent the main functional ideas for your app
+  * **Devise/Passport is not a requirement**
+  * If you don't feel 100% confident that you understand how to work with auth and sessions, build out your user model without Devise.
 * **Have validations on any applicable fields on your models**
 * **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, and DELETE